-Each partner teaching centre offers between 1 and 4 student places on a rolling basis, and RefuAid provides a caseworker and financial support with travel expenses, course materials and exam fees.
+Each partner teaching centre offers up to four student places on a rolling basis, and RefuAid provides a caseworker and financial support with travel expenses, course materials and exam fees.

 RefuAid is also keen to enlist teachers who could provide online or face-to-face support for students without a nearby English UK centre.
 Some centres offer teachers during their contracted hours as part of corporate social responsibility programmes.